kcsoukup/vault_jwt_auth_example/README.md

 Clone of this repository

 #### Tiny JWT Token Issuer
-Configure Flask App to generate JWT Tokens using asymmetric keys
+Configure Flask App to generate JWT Tokens using certificates

 **Required directory structure with example keys**
 ```